 Having gained serious momentum since its inception in Zuccotti Park on September 17 in lower Manhattan, the Occupy Wall Street movement (OWS) has spread to cities both large and small, both domestically and globally.
 Occupations have sprung up in cities from Boston to Boise to Bogota and beyond.
 In Rome, an estimated crowd of 300,000 marched in solidarity with Occupy protests.
 All of this action, and yet many Americans still are clueless to the movement’s agenda, which is essentially to restore the American Dream.
 I will thus distill its essence, though it is not an exhaustive list of demands and objectives, but my experience and voice as a member of the Occupy Los Angeles Media Team.

 The financial regulatory agenda is foremost.
 In a nutshell the demands are the following: 1.
 Reinstate Glass Steagall, 2.
-Repeal Citizens United to get money out of politics and end corporate personhood, and 3.
+Overturn Citizens United to get money out of politics and end corporate personhood, and 3.
 Prosecute Wall Street financiers and governmental officials responsible for the meltdown.
 Part of holding Wall Street accountable is ending the profligate compensation packages made to those executives guilty of systemic fraud, and thus removing the incentive to gamble with other people’s money.
 Occupy is not anti-capitalist, but anti-crony-capitalist; pro-democracy, and anti-plutocracy.
 Harvard Law professor and bankruptcy expert Elizabeth Warren is a hero to many for her efforts in financial regulatory reform.

 A populist movement, Occupy espouses human rights and environmental reform in order to conserve the planet’s resources for the benefit of the majority.
 Single-payer health care is a major objective, as it is viewed as a civil right that ought to be saved from the conflict of interest inherent in the for-profit system.
 Occupy rejects bias on the basis of gender, race, socioeconomic status, disability, or sexual orientation, and thus is a proponent of civil rights equality generally and gay marriage specifically.
 Many support the legalization of marijuana and ending the War on Drugs.
 Ending American wars and torture practices in Afghanistan and elsewhere are top priorities for the military.
 OWS seeks to enact tougher environmental regulations, and to hold corporations accountable for their environmental abuses, the costs of which have been socialized to the taxpayer.
 These abuses are seen as detrimental to the civil rights of the majority.